twerkitboii/SWE_2021_41_2024_2_week_6/README.md

 LOG0=ubuntu-logo
 </code>
 </pre>
-> - exec: Commands that allow specific commands to be executed in the container. cat /etc/os-release : Command to check the os version on Linux.
+> - exec: This command means 'execute', which allows specific commands to be executed in the container.
+    cat /etc/os-release :This command checks the os version on Linux.
 This container's OS is Ubuntu 24.04.

 <pre><code>
 docker exec ossp-container git --version